 A cockatoo’s bite hurts a lot due to the anatomy of the bird’s beak.
 The lower mandible of a cockatoo has 2 prongs.
 Coupled with the sharp upper beak, cockatoos have a “three-way bite” that causes pain.

-Can a Cockatoo Bite Your Finger Off?
+Cockatoo Can’t Bite Your Finger Off

 A bite force of 350 PSI is not sufficient to rip off a human finger from a healthy adult.
 It’s still strong enough to crack or break a human bone, especially that of a young child.